About The NEC

 Reporting on Environmental News since 1971

-One of the longest running bioregional environmental papers in the country, EcoNews is 42 this year!
+One of the longest running bioregional environmental papers in the country, published for over 46 years!
 Printed bi-monthly, EcoNews is distributed locally, mailed nationally to our members, and full editions are available for viewing online.
 EcoNews features articles on topics affecting the Northern California/Oregon bioregion, and important national and international environmental news and legislation.

 Every Thursday at 1:30pm on KHSU, 90.5 FM

 The EcoNews Report is a weekly radio broadcast produced by the NEC and aired by KHSU-FM, our local public radio station located on the Humboldt State University campus.
-The show airs on Thursdays at 1:30 p.m.
-PST, and streams online at khsu.org.
 The program, which includes environmental news, commentary, and live and taped interviews with journalists, writers, scientists, legislators, and others engaged in areas of environmental interest, is the station’s longest running public affairs program.
-The most recently archived two shows can be downloaded from the KHSU website.
-Past shows can also be streamed and downloaded from the NEC's EcoNews Report Archive.